-To be classified as a non-profit, approval must be secured from the Internal Revenue Service.
-The process can be expensive and time-consuming and many business activities do not qualify.
+To be classified as a non-profit, also called an exempt organization, approval must be secured from the Internal Revenue Service.
+First, register your business with the Idaho Secetary of State as a for-profit entity.
+The process to establish a non-profit can be expensive and time-consuming and many business activities do not qualify.
 Your attorney can assist with the application process.
 Information about establishing a non-profit, tax reporting and maintaining non-profit status is found on the IRS website.
-After receiving IRS approval, the business can register with the Idaho Secretary of State’s office as a Domestic Non-profit Corporation.
+After receiving IRS approval, the business can then amend their registration with the Idaho Secretary of State to that of a Domestic Non-profit Corporation.

 Alternatives: Before establishing a non-profit, you may want to consider other, less expensive, ways to accomplish your goal.
 See Alternatives to Forming a Charitable Nonprofit for recommendations.